 Fix Media Player app error 0xc00d4e86 in Windows 11

-If you see Media Player app error code 0xc00d4e86 on your Windows 11/10 PC, use the following solutions to resolve the issue.
+Use the following solutions to resolve the issue if you see Media Player app error code 0xc00d4e86 on your Windows 11/10 PC.
 Make sure to go through our solutions in the given order.

 - Allow Audio in Sound Properties Settings

-- Restart Media Player app and your computer
+- Restart the Media Player app and your computer

 - Use Windows App Troubleshooter